-Water service connections shall be replaced if greater than 25 years old from property line to main.
+Water service connections (including water meters) shall be replaced if greater than 25 years old from property line to main.

-All tie-ins to existing mains shall be done by the Corporation of Delta at the Applicants costs.
+All tie-ins to existing mains shall be done by the City of Delta at the Applicants costs.

 4.10 Tie-Rods and Joint Restraint